ledgersmb/LedgerSMB/utils/release/README.md

 ============================
 bash-functions.sh
 ============================
+    NOTE: This library has been moved to utils/lib/
     A library of functions that are common to most of the scripts One Environment Variable MUST be set before sourcing this file.
     eg: